-As a current service provider in East Fresno County, our staff have developed strong partnerships with all the local high schools and get invited to attend many school events including career days.
-This enables us to acquire interest forms on potential participants to meet our 20% enrollment of ISY.
+Proteus, Inc. has years of experience as a service provider in East Fresno County in which our staff have developed strong partnerships with all the local high schools and get invited to attend many school events including career days.
+This enables us to acquire interest forms on potential participants to meet our 20% enrollment of ISY and will also translate into duplicating these strategies in the West Fresno Rural areas to make this proposed program a success.